Rubio and Cruz Sanctioned as China Hits Back at US

 It is not clear what exactly the sanctions entail.

+Smith said the sanctions would deny him a visa and that he had plans to travel to China, including the capital of Xinjiang, when the Covid-19 pandemic ended.

+“We must continue to stand with the Chinese people against an increasingly authoritarian Chinese government that represses legitimate desires for liberty and justice,” Smith said in a statement.

-Rubio, a Florida Republican, and Smith did not immediately provide comment on the sanctions.
-The State Department also did not immediately return a request for comment.
+Rubio, a Florida Republican, did not immediately provide comment on the sanctions.
+The State Department said the Chinese sanctions stand in contrast to the ones the U.S. snapped in place last week.

+“The U.S. government imposed financial sanctions and visa restrictions on those responsible for serious human rights abuses in Xinjiang, including mass detentions, coercive population control and attempts to eradicate the Islamic faith and culture,” a State Department spokesperson said.
+“In contrast, Beijing imposed sanctions on U.S. officials and an organization that have worked tirelessly to expose the PRC’s human rights abuses.”

 The sanctions mark yet another escalation of the tensions between Washington and Beijing, following sanctions the Treasury and State Departments put in place last week against Chinese officials in Xinjiang over the mass detention camps and other policies targeted towards Uighur Muslims and other minority groups.